antonioabias/antonioabias/README.md

 - **Description**: A web-based reviewer for criminology students that customizes study sessions using the C4.5 decision tree algorithm, recommending retakes based on performance.
 - **Tech Stack**: React.js, Node.js, Firebase (Firestore), HTML, CSS, JavaScript
-- **My Role**: I designed and developed the front-end interface, implemented Firebase Authentication and Firestore, and optimized the decision tree logic for adaptive learning.
+- **Key Contributions**: I designed and developed the front-end interface, implemented Firebase Authentication and Firestore, and optimized the decision tree logic for adaptive learning.

 ### 2. **<img src="https://megaproplus.com/wp-content/uploads/2024/03/mp.png" alt="Store Logo" width="27" height="27" style="vertical-align: middle; margin-right: 8px;"/> Sales Information System**

 - **Description**: A web-based solution created to automate sales tracking and inventory management for a local shop, making operations smoother and reducing errors.
 - **Tech Stack**: PHP, MySQL, JavaScript
-- **My Role**: I designed and developed the front-end interface, contributed to the database structure for better inventory tracking, and built the logic for sales monitoring.
+- **Key Contributions**: I designed and developed the front-end interface, contributed to the database structure for better inventory tracking, and built the logic for sales monitoring.

 ### 3. **<img src="https://cdn-icons-png.flaticon.com/256/11892/11892377.png" alt="Game Logo" width="30" height="30"/> Zombie Maze Game**

 - **Description**: A 2D maze survival game where players navigate levels while avoiding zombies, created as a senior high school project for the Software Festival in 2017.
 - **Tech Stack**: Java
-- **My Role**: I led the development of Zombie Maze, designing the gameplay mechanics and visuals.
+- **Key Contributions**: I led the development of Zombie Maze, designing the gameplay mechanics and visuals.
 I combined programming skills with creativity to make it both engaging and technically solid.

 </div>
 <br/>